 The demand for trained, caring, school psychologists is at an all-time high at both public and private schools, due to the growing social, emotional, cognitive, and mental health needs of children and families.

-The Chicago Campus' Ed.S. in School Psychology program is based on an integrative-systemic model aimed at enhancing the educational experience for diverse youth populations.
-Students benefit from superior theoretical preparation, coupled with an unrivaled amount of real-world experience, and spend almost half of their time working in a school setting over the duration of the program.
+The Chicago School of Professional Psychology's Ed.S. in School Psychology program is based on an integrative-systemic model aimed at enhancing the educational experience for diverse youth populations.
+Offered at our Chicago Campus, students benefit from superior theoretical preparation, coupled with an unrivaled amount of real-world experience, and spend almost half of their time working in a school setting over the duration of the program.

-Graduates emerge from the program with in-depth understanding of the impact various mental health treatments have on children and adolescents and the skills to help this population succeed academically, emotionally, and socially.
+Graduates emerge from the Chicago Ed.S. program with in-depth understanding of the impact various mental health treatments have on children and adolescents and the skills to help this population succeed academically, emotionally, and socially.

 - Qualifies graduates to sit for the National Certification in School Psychology (NCSP) examination

 - Prepares graduates to earn a Type 73 certification/endorsement with a specialization in School Psychology in the state of Illinois

 - Two semesters practicum